 Q: When is the road to Maroon Bells open?

-A: Maroon Creek Road is open to vehicular traffic late spring until late fall.
+A: Maroon Creek Road is open to vehicular traffic late spring until late fall, but reservations are required for parking and to access to Scenic Area.
 The road is not plowed in winter beginning at T-Lazy-7 Ranch, and will become closed as soon as snow renders the road impassable.
 Please contact the United States Forest Service to confirm whether the road is open before your trip.
 970-925-3445.

 Q: How Far is Maroon Bells from Denver?